-Her essay, The Come Out Notebook, is forthcoming in Glenn Ligon: Come Out.
+Her essay, The Come Out Notebook, is forthcoming in Glenn Ligon: Come Out (Ridinghouse).
+Later in 2014, Camden Arts Centre will publish her File Note on Ligon.
 She has contributed to Frieze, Filmmaker, Senses of Cinema, Art on Paper, Black Book, Art/Text, and Border Crossings, among other publications.
 Her work appears in Memory (Whitechapel: Documents in Contemporary Art Series), edited by Ian Farr, and John Sayles: Interviews (Conversations with Filmmakers), edited by Diane Carson.

 In 2011, she served on the jury of the inaugural Dialogue of Cultures International Film Festival in New York City.
 She has also co-programmed a series on Italian postwar cinema at the American Academy in Rome and lectured on critical writing at New York University and Claremont College.
 She has given talks at Dartmouth and Roger Williams College.
 In addition to her critical writing, she has worked extensively in publishing in a variety of capacities.
 She held editorial staff positions at Antaeus/the Ecco Press; Farrar, Straus & Giroux; and the German Information Center.
 On her own and in collaboration, she organized reading series at the Triangle Theater and the Nicholas Davies Gallery; and she gave readings at the Whitney Museum of American Art, the New York City Writers Room, and at benefits for Pierogi Press and Global City Review.